ec-europa/joinup-dev/web/modules/custom/joinup_core/README.md

 to be set.
 * a settings file has to be provided for each entity type in order to define the roles that are allowed per transition.
-* in order to be able to perform checks in users other than the current logged in user, joinup_core also provides the `Drupal\joinup_core\WorkflowUserProvider` class that allows to set the user in stake for the access check.
-The default user remains the current logged in user.

 ## Content workflows
 The content workflows have a centralized handler and need to be defined in a